zz2liu/RnaSeq-HpcPipelines/README.md

 ## Prepare the unix terminal on client side (your laptop/desktop)
 ### for windows 7 users
 - download and install [babun](http://babun.github.io/).
 Run the install.bat file, it will take a while.
-- run babun and you are at the terminal
+- run babun and you are at the terminal, you can pin it to the taskbar for convenience.
+-- Tip: mouse select to copy, mouse right click to paste
 ```
 babun update
 babun shell /bin/bash
 ln -s $HOMEPATH/Downloads .
 cd Downloads
 ls #to list your folders and files
-#Tip: mouse select to copy, mouse right click to paste
 ```
 ### for Mac OS X users
 - run terminal